shamsiit/fitness-app/README.md

 # 🏋️‍♀️ Fitness & Workout Tracker API

-**Strong** is a full-featured RESTful workout tracking application designed for strength training and weightlifting enthusiasts.
+**Fit** is a full-featured RESTful workout tracking application designed for strength training and weightlifting enthusiasts.
 It enables users to:

 - Log workouts and exercises 📝
 - Track personal progress and 1RM 📈